edefikh/grc/README.md

 Test Lock Behavior:

 Wait for 60 minutes or lock the machine manually to confirm the password is required upon resume.

+Creating labels in Microsoft Purview can help you classify and protect data effectively.
+Below is a PowerShell script to create sensitivity labels in Microsoft Purview using the Microsoft Graph API and the required modules.

+Prerequisites:
+Azure AD App Registration: Ensure you’ve registered an application in Azure AD with the necessary permissions to manage sensitivity labels.
+Permissions: The app should have delegated or application permissions for SecurityLabels.ReadWrite.All in Microsoft Graph.
+Microsoft.Graph Module: Install the Microsoft Graph PowerShell SDK (Install-Module Microsoft.Graph).